-Friends of RMH, Inc. a non-profit Florida corporation, was chartered February 7, 1979, for the purpose of establishing a Ronald McDonald House at Shands Teaching Hospital in Gainesville, Florida.
+Friends of RMH, Inc., a non-profit Florida corporation, was chartered on February 7, 1979 for the purpose of establishing a Ronald McDonald House to support UF Health Shands Children’s Hospital in Gainesville, Florida.
 Originally the group hoped to find an existing house to adapt, however none could be found close to the hospital.
-Thus, the group decided to build a new House from the ground up.
-Groundbreaking was held July 8, 1981, and exactly one year to the day, July 8, 1982, the Ronald McDonald House of Gainesville opened its doors.
-The original House had 18 rooms, was mortgage free and built without the help of a professional sports team.
-Additionally, it was the first Ronald McDonald House built from the ground-up.
-The Ronald McDonald House of Gainesville now operates 31 rooms, 24 hours a day, 7 days a week.
-On average 1,000 families are served each year.
+The group decided to build a new House from the ground up.
+Groundbreaking was held on July 8, 1981, and exactly one year to the day, the Ronald McDonald House of Gainesville opened its doors.
+The original House had 18 rooms, was built without the help of a professional sports team, and was the first Ronald McDonald House built from the ground-up.
+The Ronald McDonald House of Gainesville was later renamed the Ronald McDonald House of North Central Florida to express the growing area the House serves.
+The House now operates 31 rooms and is open 24 hours a day, 7 days a week.
+On average, 1,000 families are served each year.